 ZenDesk is a popular customer service platform.
 Over 145,000 organizations worldwide, in many different industries, rely on ZenDesk for handling customer inquires of many kinds.
 Your business may or may not use it.
-But even if your organization doesn’t use ZenDesk, there’s a lesson to learn from the recently discovered breach about why you need to protect machine identities, such as TLS certificates.
+But even if your organization doesn’t use ZenDesk, there’s a lesson to learn from the recently discovered breach about why you need to manage machine identities, such as TLS certificates.

 ZenDesk discovered the breach on September 24th, 2019.
 They’re still investigating the incident, but they’ve determined the breach to affect data prior to November 2016.

 ZenDesk said “We recently were alerted by a third party regarding a security matter that may have affected the Zendesk Support and Chat products and customer accounts of those products activated prior to November of 2016.
 While our investigation is still ongoing, on September 24, 2019, we determined that information belonging to a small percentage of customers was accessed prior to November of 2016."

 - “Email addresses, names and phone numbers of agents and end-users of certain Zendesk products, potentially up to November 2016.”